 The KIPDA ADD Transportation Planner will plan on attending and presenting at various civic and government meetings on the statewide transportation planning process as part of the work element 2A Public Involvement.
-As needed or requested, the KIPDA ADD Transportation Planner will schedule more presentations to groups throughout the KIPDA ADD region.
+The KIPDA ADD Transportation Planner has scheduled at least one presentation for each of the four following: Henry, Shelby, Spencer and Trimble.
+This is just a minimum amount of presentations scheduled for the FY 2023, as needed the KIPDA ADD Transportation Planner will schedule more presentation to groups throughout the KIPDA ADD region.

-List of groups addressed:
+List of groups to address: